-What are Clipped Words?
+What are clipped words?

 In English language, clipping is the process of forming new words by dropping one or more syllables from a larger word, thereby resulting in a shorter word.
 Clipped Words are the words that are formed by clipping one or more syllables from a larger word or phrase, while retaining the meaning of the original word or phrase.